soda-auto/soda-sim-remote-ctrl/README.md

 > [!IMPORTANT]
 > If you are using a packaged UnrealEngine project (i.e. without the Unreal Editor), then to use the Remote Control server you need to run the UnrealEngine project with the **-RCWebControlEnable** flag.

+> [!TIP]
+> Set enviroment variable PYTHONPATH=<PATH_TO_SODA_SIM_REMOTE_CTRL_REPO> to use locally.

+> [!TIP]
+> The web server's address is set to 127.0.0.1 by default, which is only accessible to the computer running the Unreal Engine session.
+To allow other devices to access your Unreal session through the Remote Control API, change the [DefaultBindAddress](https://docs.unrealengine.com/5.3/en-US/remote-control-quick-start-for-unreal-engine/) in your project's DefaultEngine.ini.

 ## Pythin API Overview
 Base classes:
   - ``UE4API``